ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 - Writing some HTML and CSS code

-- Understand and discussing
+- Understanding and discussing code
 &nbsp;

 **Understanding and debugging error messages.**
-This can be very helpful since error messages can be very long and contain a lot of information, which is ideal for LLM's.
+An LLM is ideal here since error messages can be very long and contain a lot of information.
-Sometimes they can also be harder to understand if you don't have a lot of knowledge of the framework you are using.
+Sometimes, they can also be harder to understand if one doesn't have a lot of knowledge of the framework being used.
 &nbsp;

-\vspace*{0.3cm}

 **Writing some HTML and CSS code.**
-Since HTML and CSS is time consuming we used ChatGPT to help write some of the UI code, that could be fine tuned by hand.
+Since HTML and CSS is time consuming, we used ChatGPT to help write some of the UI code that could then be fine tuned by hand.
 &nbsp;

 **Understand and discussing code.**
-If you don't have other people around, this can be very helpful, especially if you find some code online, whether it's from a stack overflow post, or if it's documentation.
+This can be very helpful when others are not available, especially when finding code online, for example from Stack Overflow or documentation.
 When learning a new language or framework, this can especially be helpful, since you don't know a lot of the tricks yet.
 &nbsp;

-Overall, the use of LLM's speed-up our development process, and helped us get a better understanding of c# and dot net.
+Overall, the use of LLM's sped up our development process, and helped us get a better understanding of C# and .NET.
 While using LLM's can help speed up debugging and development processes, it is still important to learn how to work independent of AI-assistance.
-The data centers running the models also consume large amount of energy, and as a developer you need to be conscious of the impact of this technology.
+The data centers running the models also consume large amounts of energy, and as a developer you need to be conscious of the impact of this technology.